cider-ci/cider-ci_documentation-source/source/installation/setup_and_deploy.md

 # Setup and Deploy
 {:.no_toc}
-This page guides through the process of installing a simple Cider-CI environment.
+This page guides through the process of installing a Cider-CI environment.

-This guide is optimized for easiness and providing quick results.
-After providing the prerequisites it will just take **3 easy steps** and about **three minutes** your time to kick off the installation process.

 ### Table of Contents